pubref/rules_docker/README.md

 )
 ```

+## Step 4: Load/run it in docker

-Then generate and run a deterministic docker image with:
+Generate and run a deterministic docker image with:

 ```sh
 $ bazel run :foo gcr.io/example:busybox